Wednesday, May 31, 2023

 How to Use an Electric Bike: Step by Step Instructions for Beginners

 Whether you’re a beginning bike rider, or just new to riding electric bikes, learning how to shift gears on your e-bike will help you ride more comfortably and efficiently.
-Not only will you have an easier time tackling hills and riding longer distances, but you’ll also preserve your battery charge and its overall life, as well as protect your brakes from extra wear and tear.
+Not only will you have an easier time tackling hills and riding longer distances, but you’ll also preserve the battery’s charge and battery life.
+Further, you’ll protect the brakes from unusual wear and tear.

 Shifting efficiently will also improve the quality of exercise you can get on an e-bike and the control you have over your speed and cadence.